 The Golden Glider moved with all her Olympic grace, hurrying across the room and nimbly dodging the new figures.
 She grabbed the Atleys and said, “Hurry, this way, folks!
 We’ll keep the riffraff out.”

 Comet felt a hard right as the first intruder hit him.
 Almost as strong as I am.
 But I don’t recognize the costume, he mused.
 The purple and blue costume of his foe had a mask that hid the intruder’s features.
 The second felon did seem familiar to Comet’s photographic memory.
-He’s that stunt man, Vannuci, who turned actor-slash-would-be-hero and fought the Blue Devil a while back.
-Comet saw his blond foe in a revealing red and blue suit.
-He said, “Isn’t this a bit far from Hollywood for you, Vanquisher?”
+He’s that publicity hound Vanucci, who turned limousine-driver-slash-would-be-hero and fought the Blue Devil not long before the Crisis. (*) Comet saw his blond foe in a revealing red and blue suit.
+He said, “Isn’t this a bit too far from Hollywood for you, Vanquisher?”

 His foe grimaced and grabbed for him, only to miss as Comet ducked and landed a left to the chin of the Vanquisher.
 The other man said, “Funny.
 Too bad we’re winning.”

 Comet used their size against them by tripping and pushing the slower pair into each other.
 “Dynamic, get off me!” moaned the Vanquisher.